Home / Family Fun by Season / Shore & Summer Fun Guide / Outdoor Movies and Concerts This Summer in Philadelphia

 Spruce Street Harbor Park

-Come to the Waterfront and support emerging and established bands from Philly and beyond.
-The Summer Sounds Concert Series is a great way to enjoy free tunes right on the Delaware.
+Come to the Delaware River Waterfront and support emerging and established bands from Philly and beyond.
+The Summer Sounds Concert Series is a great way to enjoy free tunes right on the river.

 Enjoying Outdoor Entertainment in Philadelphia